As a Campus Cloud administrator, you can use Studio to create tiles in the campus guide. Campus guide tiles hold all of the content for your college.

 Types of tiles

-You can create a campus guide tile linking to a single calendar, service, or organization.
-Create the item before creating the tile to hold it.
+You can create a campus guide tile linking directly to a single item such as a form, a channel, or a calendar.
+You can link to an organization or service within your school.
+When linking to a single item, use Campus Cloud to create the item before creating the tile to hold it.

 Resource tiles let you create shortcuts to app content such as the campus map or the dining menu.
 Different kinds of resources include: